project-oak/oak/experimental/oak_baremetal_simple_io/README.md

 I/O handler implementation for this port writes a message to the input buffer (if one is availble) and returns the actual message length via the port.
 The returned length must not exceed the length of the input buffer.
-If there aren't any messages, a length of 0 must be returned.
+If there aren't any messages, the hypervisor must return a length of 0.